GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 ``brandx.site`` then it would include that cookie!

-The cookie is cross-site, but all those sites are owned and operated by the same organisation.
-Visitors also understand it's the same organisation and want the same session, in other words—a shared identity, across them.
+The cookie is cross-site, but all those sites are owned and operated by the same organization.
+Visitors also understand it's the same organization and want the same session, in other words—a shared identity, across them.

 With First-Party Sets there's a route to define the situations where a